|

 The meaning of PREDICTIVE is of, relating to, or usable or valuable for prediction.
 How to use predictive in a sentence.

-PREDICTIVE | definition in the Cambridge English Dictionary
+PREDICTIVE | English meaning - Cambridge Dictionary

-PREDICTIVE definition and meaning | Collins English Dictionary
+PREDICTIVE definition in American English | Collins English Dictionary

 You use predictive to describe something such as a test, science, or theory that is concerned with determining what will happen in the future.